Operator in Training – requires passing the exam at any of the levels stated above.

 If you met the training requirement during the renewal period, but are late mailing in the renewal application and/or any training documents, you will have to submit $20.00 ($10.00 renewal fee and $10.00 restoration fee) to restore your certificate.

-Certified water supply operators are required to maintain their own proof of training records for a period of 4 years.
+Certified water supply operators are required to maintain their own proof of training records for a period of four years.
 The Illinois EPA may audit proof of training records by random selection or in cases where additional information is required.
 Failure to provide proof of training documentation when specifically requested by the Illinois EPA may result in certificate revocation or denial of certificate renewal/restoration.
-Proof of training must include records showing the training name, Illinois EPA course identification number, name of training provider, date and location and total training hours received.
+Proof of training must include records showing the training name, Illinois EPA course identification number, name of training provider, course instructor, date, location, and total training hours received.